kexiZeroing/FE-Learning-notes/knowledge/react/reading official docs.md

 Keys used within arrays should be unique among their siblings (not globally unique).
 We don’t recommend using indexes for keys if the order of items may change.
 This can negatively impact performance and may cause issues with component state.

 The React component that renders a form also controls what happens in that form on subsequent user input.
 An input form element whose value is controlled by React in this way is called a "controlled component".
 With a controlled component, the input’s value is always driven by the React state.

+> The alternative is uncontrolled components, where form data is handled by the DOM itself.
+To write an uncontrolled component, instead of writing an event handler for every state update, you can use a ref to get form values from the DOM.

 In HTML, a `<textarea>` element defines its text by its children.
 In React, a `<textarea>` uses a `value` attribute instead.
 This way, a form using a `<textarea>` can be written very similarly to a form that uses a single-line input.For `<select>` element, instead of using `selected` attribute on `<option>`, React uses a `value` attribute on the root `select` tag.